sakuttomon/CS416-Sound/notebook.md

 previous block saved as it goes through the remaining blocks.
 Calling scipy `sosfilt` requires context of the previous block.

 **Implementing an Effect**: https://github.com/pdx-cs-sound/effects/blob/master/distortion.py

+### 11/3/24 - Adaptive Tone Control

+I merged the [`tone-control`](code/tone-control/) assignment branch into the main branch.
+The implementation is slightly flawed due to my inexperience, but I feel the knowledge I gained and the resulting output is satisfactory.
+The dedicated [`README`](code/tone-control/README.md) within the directory details my reflections and thought process about how the code works, which were derived from the many things I researched and learned throughout implementing the objective.
+Below is a summary of my takeaways:

+- _Gain_ - The amplifier to adjust an audio signal.
+In this objective, gain determines the multiplier to adjust each frequency within the low/mid/high bands that would boost or attentuate the respective energies to the overall average.
+- _Energy Calculation_ - Performing an FFT returns frequencies, which are complex values (real and imaginary) representing amplitude and phase.
+Calculating the **magnitude** can serve as the energy of a given frequency.
+- _Filter Startup Transients_ - When applying a filter in window chunks, each call maintains an internal state about the previous samples to inform the next samples and produce a continuous response.
+Failing to remember past samples mean a filter starts fresh at every window, resulting in transients that cause distortions.
+- _Combining Bands_ - Since the objective organizes band levels by frequency ranges, the low, mid, and high bands can be manipulated separately, then summed to reconstruct the windowed audio signal.
+- _Minimal Energy Bands_ - When certain frequency bands have little to no energy (e.g. a sine wave would have power in one band), applying gain can disproportionately amplify noise or artifacts in those bands.
+This exaggerated adjustment can be solved by "turning off" bands, which an energy threshold can enforce on gain calculation.

 ## Week 6